iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Removed default Bing Maps and MapBox keys

-The `@bentley/imodeljs-frontend` has always been delivered with a Bing Maps and MapBox Imagery key which should have never been publicly exposed.
-Both keys have now been completely removed and all applications will need to provide their own keys.
+Previous versions of `@bentley/imodeljs-frontend` included API keys for Bing Maps and MapBox Imagery that would be used for _all_ iTwin.js applications.
+These common keys are no longer supported and will soon be disabled.
+All applications will now need to provide their own keys.

 In order to configure a key for Bing Maps, or any other map layers, use the [[IModelAppOptions.mapLayerOptions]] configuration to supply the necessary information.